Mozzarella vs Feta - Health impact and Nutrition Comparison

 Calcium-rich foods such as mozzarella decrease the risk of colorectal cancer.
 (5)

 The adverse effects of mozzarella have similarities with feta's negative impacts.
-They will trigger an inflammatory response in lactose-intolerant individuals.
-They contain tyramine which should be taken with MAO inhibitors.
+They may cause digestive symptoms in lactose-intolerant individuals.

-Prostate cancer risks are increased when high calcium foods are consumed.
-(8)
+Prostate cancer risks are increased when high-calcium foods are consumed.
+(7)

 References